yudintsevegor/FoPSchedule/readme.md

 * Standart libs of golang

 # How to launch it on local machine?
 Firstly, you need to install mysql DB.
 Secondly, using `/Parsing`, launch `sh Parsing.sh`.
 Thirdly, using `/WebApp`, launch `sh WebApp.sh`, after you can use `localhost:8080` for using application.
-If you want to check correctness of my parsing, you can use `/Shedule`, launch `Shedule.sh`for console-representation.
+If you want to check correctness of my parsing, you can use `/Schedule`, launch `Schedule.sh`for console-representation.

 # Using the application with web-connection.
 [Click it](https://fopschedule.herokuapp.com).